nhantran0506/RAGCHATBOT_LegaglDocs/README.md

 2. Run the main Python script:
    ```
-   python main.py
+   python llama.py/gpt.py
    ```

 ## Troubleshooting

-- If you encounter any issues with FAISS, you may need to install additional system-level dependencies.
-Refer to the FAISS documentation for platform-specific instructions.
-- Ensure that Ollama is running and the llama2 3.1 model is properly installed before executing the main script.
+- Ensure that Ollama is running and the llama3.1 model is properly installed before executing the main script.
 - If you face any Python-related errors, double-check that you're using Python 3.10.14.

 ## Additional Notes